DjordjeNedovic/Advent-of-Code/README.md

  2018 | 18 :star:|

 ## Contact
-For any question, you can find me:
+For any questions, you can find me at:
 - nedovic.djordje@gmail.com
 - [@djordje_nedovic](https://twitter.com/djordje_nedovic) (twitter)